How to Buy Bitcoin in Canada: A Complete Guide (2022)

 The smallest amount of Bitcoin that you can buy is 1 Satoshi, which is 0.00000001 Bitcoin.
 But since this number is so small, it is impossible to buy 1 Satoshi on any exchange.
 One popular exchange, Coinbase, sets the minimum Bitcoin order at $2 USD.
 Binance, on the other hand, sets it at $15.

-If you are considering using a Bitcoin ATM, remember that each will carry their own different minimum purchase amount and exchange fee.
-Do your research before you consider which Bitcoin ATM to use.
+If you are considering using a Bitcoin ATM or Bitcoin Counter, remember that each will carry their own different minimum purchase amount and exchange fee.
+Do your research before you consider which Bitcoin ATM or Counter to use.